 Estimating system costs of modular systems is not easy.
 At the interface level, costs usually increase because we add parts and potentially complexity.
-At the module level, costs can either rise or fall because the module is designed to meet the needs of many system designs instead of just one.
-The cost impact of modularity depends on both cross-program economics and the need to accommodate many "designs" to implement CAIV and cannot be assessed on the basis of a single design.
-For a CAIV program, the greater the number of times that requirements are adjusted to maintain the the required non-recurring cost target. engineering to implement the change in requirements will likely be increasingly less for modular systems than for non-modular systems.
+At the module level, costs can either rise or fall because the module is designed to meet the needs of many system designs The cost impact of instead of just one. modularity depends on both cross-program economics and the need to accommodate many "designs" to implement CAIV and cannot be assessed on the basis of a single design.
+For a CAIV program, the greater the number of times that requirements are adjusted to maintain the required target, the non-recurring cost engineering to implement the change in requirements will likely be increasingly less for modular systems than for non-modular systems.